oussamarouabah/resume-cli/README.md

 # Resume CLI

-This is a command-line interface (CLI) portfolio made using Rust.
+This is a command-line interface (CLI) portfolio made using Go.
 It provides a simple and interactive way to showcase your internships/projects and skills in a terminal environment.
 With this portfolio, you can easily manage and present your work to others.

 ## Features